UniMath/agda-unimath/src/foundation/judgmentally-involutive-identity-types.lagda.md

 ## See also

 - [The judgmentally compositional identity types](foundation.judgmentally-compositional-identity-types.md)
-  for an identity relation that is strictly associative and unital, but does not have a judgmentally computational induction principle.
+  for an identity relation that is strictly associative and two-sided unital.
 - [The computational identity types](foundation.computational-identity-types.md)
-  for an identity relation that is judgmentally involutive, associative, and one-sided unital, but does not have a judgmentally computational induction principle.
+  for an identity relation that is judgmentally involutive, associative, and one-sided unital.

 ## References